How long does it take to expunge your record in California?

 What if my case gets denied?

+An expungement alone will NOT restore your right to own a firearm.
+However, if having a felony is the only reason you cannot possess a firearm, reducing that felony to a misdemeanor will restore your firearm rights.
+For example, if you have a felony possession (HS 11377a), and you reduce this felony to a misdemeanor, your firearm rights should be reinstated.
+However, there are other reasons your firearm rights will still be denied even after you reduce the felony to a misdemeanor.
 In California there are certain violent misdemeanors that require the State of California to take away your right to possess a firearm for ten years.
 The ten-year ban begins on the date of your conviction and obtaining an expungement does not restore this right.
 You must wait until the 10-year ban is over to have your rights restored.
 Additionally, there is a lifetime prohibition on firearm ownership for those convicted of misdemeanor domestic violence as defined by federal law.
 See The Lautenberg Amendment to the Violence Against Women Act.

 Having your record expunged will not remove a strike from your record, but having your conviction reduced to a misdemeanor prior to expungement may reduce the severity of a future sentence if you were to be convicted again.